Chernobyllight/SaMam/readme.md

 python train_SaMam.py --content [train_content_dataset_folder] --style [train_style_dataset_folder]
 ```

+For instance, if you plan to train SaMam model on **2 GPUs**, a command sample is:

+- *python train_SaMam.py --content ./Dataset/MS_COCO/ --style ./Dataset/wikiart/ --gpus 0 1*

 :worried:**Training on pure torch:**

 If you just use windows platform or the device can not be equipped with mamba_ssm, you can train our SaMam with only torch.
 However, the convergence speed is **very very very slow**!
 You should specify hyper-parameter **"mamba-from-trion" to 0**.
 Run: